 1. Is Bat Rolling Worth it?

-Anyone who is new to bat rolling asks this very question.
-Maybe they heard about it talking in the dugout or at a after game barbeque but no one seems to have a definite answer...
-But I do; In 2006 I first heard of rolling bats while searching EBay and randomly came across a rolling machine.
-I was intrigued and started researching the topic much like you are doing now.
-I found that they were 2 companies offering to roll your bats on the Internet but I was weary to send in my $300 bat.
-I decided to buy a bat rolling machine and thought if it didn't work I would just sell it on EBay.
+Anyone new to bat rolling asks this very question.
+Maybe they heard about it talking in the dugout or at an after-game barbeque.
+It seems no one has a definite answer; I have the answer.
+In 2006, I first heard of rolling bats while searching eBay and randomly came across a rolling machine.
+I was intrigued and started researching the topic, much like you are doing now.
+I found two companies offering to roll your bats on the Internet, but I was wary of sending in my $300 bat.
+I decided to buy a bat rolling machine and thought I would sell it on eBay if rolling didn't work.
 I rolled my men's slow pitch Easton Synergy Extended bat the day I got my roller in.
 I went to the field that night and was shocked by the results.
-The bat had more pop and the ball was going farther, much farther.
-At this point I knew bat rolling was definitely for real and worked.
-From that point on I was rolling bats as a hobby and a short time later I started a business.
-With over 60,000 bats rolled and the longevity of Big Dawg; it speaks volumes as to how rolling really works.
+The bat had more pop, and the ball was going farther, much farther.
+At this moment, I knew bat rolling was definitely for real and worked.
+From that point on, I was rolling bats as a hobby, and a short time later, I started a business.
+With over 70,000 bats rolled and the longevity of Big Dawg, it speaks volumes as to how rolling works.

 4. Is Bat Rolling illegal?